Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Method

 \subsubsection{Classifier}

 This architecture, depicted in Figure \ref{arch}, is designed to perform binary image classification.
-To accomplish this task, a classification head consisting of three fully connected layers is added at the end of the encoder.
+To accomplish this task, a classification head consist of three fully connected layers, are added at the end of the encoder.
 This loss function is computed using the following equation.

 $y_i$ is the ground truth label for $x_i$, and $\hat{y_i}$ is the network's output for the classification task. $\mathcal{L}_{CE}$ is the Cross-Entropy classification loss.